Daeer-Projects/Coding-Kata/DataMungingKata/ReadMe.md

 When I have finished the unit tests, then, I can figure out some way of refactoring the components into the core project.

+So, I have finally finished the unit tests.
+Just some summary blocks to clean up and then we can start some refactoring.
+You get the idea with the summary blocks.
+Most are there, but not going to fill in all of them for this exercise.

 ## Kata Questions

+1.
-1. To what extent did the design decisions you made when writing the original programs make it easier or harder to factor out common code?
+> To what extent did the design decisions you made when writing the original programs make it easier or harder to factor out common code?
+2.
-2. Was the way you wrote the second program influenced by writing the first?
+> Was the way you wrote the second program influenced by writing the first?
+3.
-3. Is factoring out as much common code as possible always a good thing?
+> Is factoring out as much common code as possible always a good thing?
 Did the readability of the programs suffer because of this requirement?
 How about the maintainability?

 ### Answers

+1.
-1. The common code seemed to fit nicely with the idea of the reader, mapper, notify pattern that I used.
+> The common code seemed to fit nicely with the idea of the reader, mapper, notify pattern that I used.
 What I am not liking is that the code in the components still looks the same.
+2.
-2. Yes, very much so.
+> Yes, very much so.
 It was almost a copy of the first.
+3.
+> I don't think it is always the best thing to do, as it can make the code very hard to follow.
+In this example, I think I can still do some more factoring out, without making it too unreadable.
+> At the stage of writing this, before I do more refactoring, the program is easy to follow.
+The template is fairly rigid, so would be easy to add more components.
-3. Leaving the code with lots of similar code makes it easy to maintain, as each component has a specific template that it needs to follow.
-This would make it easy to create new components.
-The problem is, the code is a lot to write for a component.
+> For how I have done, I have left the code in an easily maintainable state.
+When I do the refactoring later, then I might screw it up.
+The problem is, the code is a lot to write for a component with the template the way it is.
+> If I can do a little bit more extraction, then the template should be smaller to duplicate.